-Based on Carol Dweck’s research into growth mindset, I mix the children in my class up as much as possible and create levels of challenge that they can lock onto at their own level.
-Not only does this teach the children independence and reflection skills, as they have to think about where they are with their own learning, it takes the cap off children’s learning – children you might otherwise have thought of “low ability” will suddenly shine and challenge themselves in ways you may never have thought possible!
+Based on Carol Dweck’s research into growth mindset, I mix the children in my class up as much as possible and create levels of challenge that they can lock onto at their own level (even better if the children can start to create their own levels of challenge!)
+Not only does this teach the children independence and reflection skills, as they have to think about where they are with their own learning, it takes the cap off children’s learning – children you might otherwise have thought of “low ability” will suddenly shine and challenge themselves in ways you may never have thought possible.

 The children constantly impress me with how accurately they can access their own levels of challenge.
 But if they don’t (i.e. they go for something too easy, or over-stretch themselves), you just need to “nudge” them in the right direction with a bit of questioning.
 For example:

 - Is that really challenging enough for you?
 I think you might be ready for a bit more of a challenge.
 Why don’t you try the next level?

 - I can see you’re finding that a bit too tricky and are stuck.
 How could you make your learning a bit easier so you can get started?